-The Board appreciates hearing from the public, including students, on any agenda or nonagenda item.
+The Board appreciates hearing from the public, including students, on any agenda or non-agenda item.
 Please understand that by our adopted parliamentary procedure, the Board can't engage in discussion or answer questions during Public Be Heard.
 Please know that we hear you and take all your comments into consideration.
 The Board does reserve the right to correct any inaccuracies or misinformation during Public Be Heard.
-Please limit your comments to 3 minutes, be civil, and do not name any particular individuals or promote any commercial ventures or products.
+Please limit your comments to 3 minutes, be civil, and do not name any particular individuals.
 People wishing to express individual student or personnel concerns can bring them to the Superintendent's attention in private.